AI4SIM/model-collection/README.md

 The CI/CD workflows are defined by the GitHub Actions Yaml files in the ``workflows`` folder.
 There are 2 different workflows:
 - the *code quality* CI/CD workflow: this workflow (see ``workflows/ai4sim-ci-cd.yaml``) is in charge of running tests and lint for all model projects, to detect possible regressions.
 It is triggered by any change done on any branch and on any pull requests.
-- the *docker image builder* CI/CD workflow: this workflow (see ``workflows/images-ci-cd.yaml``) is in charge of building and publishing the docker images for all model projects.
+- the *docker image builder* CI/CD workflow: this workflow (see ``workflows/images-ci-cd.yaml``) is in charge of testing the build of the docker images for all model projects.
 It is triggered by any change done on the *main* branch and on any pull requests targeting the *main* branch.

 The CI/CD workflows run the same actions for all model projects listed in the *jobs/strategy/matrix/model-project* section of the Yaml files.